cs169-wi20-robotics-perception-systems/regular_kalman_filter/README.md

 ```

 ### Part 2
-To plot the data from the Kalman Filter algorithm:
+To plot the data from the Kalman filter algorithm:
 ```
 roslaunch pa2 plot_data.launch
 ```